 There is now increasing momentum for disestablishing the Church of England and I can see the argument for that in a multi faith and diverse society.
 Anglican congregations are ageing and declining (just 14 per cent of the population now declare themselves to be adherents and the percentage that attends even Easter communion is lower).
 The buildings are expensive to maintain, as I know from my experience with our local Church.
 The Church often seems to be beset by internal divisions with even more fragmentation than in the past.
 It is perhaps associated with a particular idea of England that is no longer seen as relevant.
 However, I see merit in the view that some liberals hold who see Establishment as a guarantee that the Church will try and reach out to the whole community, rather than being a rather exclusive, cult-like church.

 Yet I retain an affection for it and see value in a state church that is available to me as a citizen.
 Other countries, of course, have church taxes which are obligatory (a friend in Finland found it very difficult to withdraw) but not established churches.
-In England, of course, it is very much associated with the monarchy about which I will write later.
+In England, of course, it is very much associated with the monarchy.